hasethakuru/nux/README.md

-### Stage - Able to solve some mathematical equations
+### Stage - Able to solve some mathematical expressions